National Savings (Pakistan)

+The Central Directorate of National Savings is a Pakistani state-owned savings bank, operating as an attached department under the Finance Division, Ministry of Finance led by the Director General.
+It is based in Melody Market, Islamabad.

+National Savings serves as an intermediary which raises funds from individual savers to help finance the government's fiscal deficit through non-bank means.

 History

-The history of the National Savings Organization in Pakistan dates back to the British Raj when the Government Savings Bank Act, 1873 was promulgated.
+The history of the National Savings Organisation in Pakistan dates back to the British Raj when the Government Savings Bank Act, 1873 was promulgated.
 During the First and Second World War, the British government used the then National Savings Bureau (NSB) to raise funds to meet war-related expenses.
-After Pakistan acquired independence in 1947, the organization continued to operate as NSB, before being renamed to Central Directorate of National Savings (CDNS) in 1953.
+After Pakistan won independence in 1947, the organisation continued to operate as NSB, before being renamed to Central Directorate of National Savings (CDNS) in 1953.
 In August 1960, the CDNS was given the status of an "Attached Department" of the Ministry of Finance and made responsible for all policy matters and execution of various National Savings Schemes (NSS).
 The present structure of CDNS was set up in early 1972 under the Ministry of Finance.

-In August 2019, the government decided to turn National Savings Organization from a government agency into a corporation that will run under the government.
+In August 2019, the government decided to turn National Savings Organisation from a government agency into a corporation that will run under the government.
 Relevant legislation in this regard, Pakistan Savings Bill 2019, is prepared and being finalized.

 The prize bond scheme was launched with a Prize Bond of Rs 100.
 The scheme has been expanded over time.
-Today we can find around 06 Prize Bonds including Rs 100, 200, 750, 1500, 25000 and Rs 40000.
+Today there are Prize Bonds of six denominations, including Rs 100, 200, 750, 1500, 25000 and Rs 40000.